-Thus, it can be concluded that only the time will decide whether the new rule are simple or whether there will be full stop to the disputes between the assessee and the department as per the wishful thinking of the Finance Minister and whether the CENVAT is going to be 'SANE VAT'. □ market, result in enhanced investment activity and instill greater confidence among the investors/participants.
+The Securities Contracts (Regulation) Amendment Bill, 1998 was introduced in the Lok Sabha on 4th July 1998 proposing to expand the definition of "securities" to include derivatives within its ambit so that trading in derivatives could be introduced and regulated under the SCRA.
+The Bill was referred to the Standing Committee on Finance (SCF) on 10th July 1998 for examination and report thereon.
+The Committee submitted its report on 17th March 1999.
+The committee was of the opinion that the introduction of derivatives, if implemented with proper safeguards and risk containment measures, will certainly give a fillip to the sagging market, result in enhanced investment activity and instill greater confidence among the investors/participants.
 The committee after having examined the Bill and being convinced of the needs and objectives of the Bill approved the same for enactment by Parliament with certain modifications.
 The Bill, however, lapsed following the dissolution of 12th Lok Sabha.
-A fresh Bill, the Securities Laws (Amendment) Bill, 1999 was introduced in the Lok Sabha on 28th October 1999 incorporating the amendments proposed in the Securities Contracts Regulation (Amendment) Bill, 1998 as well as the modifications suggested by the SCF.
+A fresh bill, the Securities Laws (Amendment) Bill 1999 was introduced in the Lok Sabha on 28th October 1999 incorporating the amendments proposed in the Securities Contracts Regulation (Amendment) Bill, 1998 as well as the modifications suggested by the SCF.
 This Bill was converted into an Act on 16th December 1999.

 The Act has inserted clause (aa) in section 2 to define derivatives to include: (a) a security derived from a debt instrument, share, loan whether secured or unsecured, risk instrument or contract for differences or any other form of security, and (b) a contract which derives its value from the prices, or index of prices, of underlying securities.
-It has also inserted sub-clause (ia) in section 2(h) to include derivatives within the ambit of securities.
+It has also inserted sub-clause (ia) in section 2 (h) to include derivatives within the ambit of securities.
 Since derivative contracts are generally cash settled, these may be classified as wagers.
-The trading in wagers being null and void under section 30 of the Indian Contracts Act 1872, it may be difficult to enforce derivative contracts.
+The trading in wagers being null and void under section 30 of the Indian Contracts Act 1872, it may be difficult to enforce derivatives contracts.
 In order to avoid such legal uncertainties, a new section 18A has been inserted to provide that notwithstanding anything contained in any other law for the time being in force, contracts in derivatives shall be legal and valid if such contracts are traded on a recognised stock exchange and settled on its clearing house in accordance with rules and bye-laws of such stock exchange.
 Section 23 has been amended to provide that any body who enters into contract in contravention of section 18A shall be punishable.

 By a notification issued on 1st March 2000, Government lifted the three-decade-old prohibition on forward trading in securities by rescinding 1969 notification.
-This prohibition was imposed by Government in exercise of its powers under section 16 of the SCRA by a notification issued on 27th June 1969 in order to curb certain unhealthy trends that had developed in the securities markets at that time and to prevent undesirable speculation.
-In the changed financial environment, the relevance of this prohibition had vastly reduced.
-Through appropriate amendments in the byelaws of the stock exchanges, carry-forward transactions in securities were permitted.
+This prohibition was imposed by Government in exercise of its powers under section 16 of the SCRA by a notification issued on 27th June 1969 in order to curb certain unhealthy trends that has developed in the securities market at that time and to prevent undesirable speculation.
+In the changed financial environment, the relevance of this prohibition has vastly reduced.
+Through appropriate amendments in the byelaws of the stock exchanges, carry forward transactions in securities were permitted.
 Similarly, periodic amendments to the aforesaid notification were made to permit repo transactions in government securities by authorised intermediaries.
 Even though the notification of 1969 was in force, exceptions had been carved out in course of time as market needs changed and some form of forward trading (carry forward/ready forward) was prevalent.
-The L.C.
-Gupta Committee recommended its amendment to enable trading in futures and options.
+The L C Gupta Committee had also recommended its amendment to enable trading in futures and options.